 Types and Sources of Processed Personal data

 4.1.
 In accordance with the purposes specified above in points a, b, c, d, e, f and j of the clause 3.2. the following Personal data is processed by the Company:

-a) Customers (natural persons) – first name, surname, personal code, date of birth, place of birth, nationality, age (year of birth), address, place of residence, identification card (passport) number, issuance place, date and expiry date, mobile phone number, email address, employment data, photo, signature, financial institution account number, IBAN number, debit card number, video and audio record for identification, telephone conversations, customer IP addresses, date of transaction, transaction amount, currency, location, data concerning the beneficiary of the funds, history of the actions performed, the source of funds, audio recordings if Customer calls to customer support, identity verification live video conference calls etc.;
+a) Customers (natural persons) – first name, surname, personal code, date of birth, place of birth, PEP status, nationality, age (year of birth), address, place of residence, identification card (passport) number, issuance place, date and expiry date, mobile phone number, email address, employment data, photo, signature, financial institution account number, IBAN number, debit card number, video and audio record for identification, telephone conversations, customer IP addresses, date of transaction, transaction amount, currency, location, data concerning the beneficiary of the funds, history of the actions performed, the source of funds, audio recordings if Customer calls to customer support, identity verification live video conference calls etc.;

-c) Ultimate beneficiary owners of the clients (legal entities), natural persons who directly or indirectly own a legal entity with a sufficient number of shares or voting rights or otherwise exercise control: first name, surname, personal code, date of birth, place of birth, nationality, age (year of birth), address, place of residence, identification card (passport) number, place of issuance, date and expiry date, mobile phone number, email address, employment data, photo, signature, number of shares held, voting rights or share capital, date of transaction, transaction amount, currency, data concerning the beneficiary of funds (natural person’s name, surname, date of birth, personal identification number, or other unique character assigned to this person to identify the person, legal entity name, legal form, registered office address, code, if any), audio recordings if data subject calls to customer support, identity verification live video conference calls, etc.
+c) Ultimate beneficiary owners of the clients (legal entities), natural persons who directly or indirectly own a legal entity with a sufficient number of shares or voting rights or otherwise exercise control: first name, surname, personal code, date of birth, place of birth, PEP status, nationality, age (year of birth), address, place of residence, identification card (passport) number, place of issuance, date and expiry date, mobile phone number, email address, employment data, photo, signature, number of shares held, voting rights or share capital, date of transaction, transaction amount, currency, data concerning the beneficiary of funds (natural person’s name, surname, date of birth, personal identification number, or other unique character assigned to this person to identify the person, legal entity name, legal form, registered office address, code, if any, bank account number), audio recordings if data subject calls to customer support, identity verification live video conference calls, etc.

 d) Customers of the Merchants (natural persons using payment initiation or account information services): first name, surname, mobile phone number, email address, unique Merchant Consumer ID, IBAN number, IP address, audio recordings if data subject calls to customer support.

-e) Customers of the Merchants (natural persons using card acquiring payment option): first name, surname, mobile phone number, email address, unique Merchant Consumer ID, IP address, audio recordings if data subject calls to customer support.
+e) Customers of the Merchants (natural persons using card acquiring payment option): first name, surname, mobile phone number, email address, unique Merchant Consumer ID, IP address, masked card number, audio recordings if data subject calls to customer support.

 f) Representatives of the Company’s 3rd party providers, partners: first name, surname, mobile phone number, email address, audio recordings if data subject calls to customer support, video recordings of external training providers.

-g) Corporate Card holders (natural persons, using CP corporate cards): first name, surname, personal code, date of birth, place of birth, nationality, age (year of birth), address, place of residence, identification card (passport) number, place of issuance, date and expiry date, mobile phone number, email address, relationship with the Customer, account number for which card should be linked, photo, signature, date of card transaction, transaction amount, currency, data concerning the beneficiary of the funds (natural person’s name, surname, date of birth, personal identification number or other unique character assigned to this person to identify the person, legal entity name, legal form, registered office address, code, if any), audio recordings if data subject calls to customer support, etc.
+g) Individual Card holders and Corporate Card holders (natural persons, using CP corporate cards): first name, surname, personal code, date of birth, place of birth, PEP status, nationality, age (year of birth), address, place of residence, identification card (passport) number, place of issuance, date and expiry date, mobile phone number, email address, relationship with the Customer, account number for which card should be linked, card number, photo, signature, date of card transaction, transaction amount, currency, data concerning the beneficiary of the funds (natural person’s name, surname, date of birth, personal identification number or other unique character assigned to this person to identify the person, legal entity name, legal form, registered office address, code, if any, bank account number), audio recordings if data subject calls to customer support, etc.

-- the Customer – Personal data of the Customer (natural person) or Customer’s (legal entity’s) representatives is obtained at the beginning of the business relationship and may be further collected throughout the implementation of the contract;
+- the Customer or potential Customer – Personal data of the Customer (natural person) or Customer’s (legal entity’s) representatives is obtained at the beginning of the business relationship and may be further collected throughout the implementation of the contract;

 - the Partner – Personal data of the partner’s representatives is obtained at the beginning of the business relationship and may be further collected throughout the implementation of the service agreement;